AOEpeople/aoe_technology_radar/data/radar/2023-02-23/java.md

 systems.
 Additionally, Java has a large community of developers, ensuring that support and resources are available when needed.

-With an extensive expertise at AOE we successfully run lots of Java projects in production.
+With an extensive expertise at DCX we successfully run lots of Java projects in production.
 As it is very stable, has great support from the open source community and lots of other big advantages, we often we use [Spring Boot](https://spring.io/projects/spring-boot) combined with the strengths of java to develop web services that fits the needs of our customers.